uvatoc/uvatoc.github.io/src/content/syllabus-2021.md

 **Exams.** There will be a final exam, scheduled by the registrar at 2-5pm on **Friday, 10 December 2021**.
-The logistics of the final will depend on pandemic conditions in December, and will will announce more details on how the final will be conducted before Thanksgiving break.
+The logistics of the final will depend on pandemic conditions in December, and we will announce more details on how the final will be conducted before Thanksgiving break.
 The content of the final will be comprehensive, designed to assess students' understanding of the most important concepts in the course and ability to use them to solve problems and communicate arguments in writing.

-**Individual Grading.** Students performance in the weekly cohort meetings will be evaluated based on how well they are able to present problems at these meetings.
+**Cohort Grading.** Students performance in the weekly cohort meetings will be evaluated based on how well they are able to present problems at these meetings.
 It is not necessary or expected that students can solve every problem or have a complete solution, and the cohort meetings are meant more for learning than assessment, but it is expected that every student in the cohort is prepared to discuss every problem in the assigned problem set.

+**Writing Grading.** Each week during the assessed cohort meeting the TA will assign one problem for a formal write-up.
+Students will be assessed by how well they can apply their knowledge and TA feedback to clearly present a complete and correct solution to this problem.

 Students will be assigned a grade based on their performance at the